 To try a spa treatment that’s locally infused, you can’t do much better than the Macanese Sangria Ritual at the Spa at Grand Lapa.
 This indulgent treatment lasts for more than two hours and offers the works.
 It starts with a sensual body scrub using fresh grapes and crushed rice with a mixture of grape seed oil, rosemary and essential oil.
 The next part, the most fun part, is a revitalising sangria bath in an outdoor whirlpool, accompanied by a glass of specially made sangria for drinking.
 The journey ends with an 80-minute grape seed oil massage.
 Where else in the world can you take a sangria bath?
 Whether it stimulates the circulatory system and moisturises the skin as promised remains debatable, but it certainly is very relaxing – admittedly, the glass of sangria helps with that!

-With 9,000 square meters, Malo offers the most comprehensive healthcare and wellness services in Macau.
+With 9,000sqm (97,000sqft) of floorspace, Malo offers the most comprehensive healthcare and wellness services of any spa in Macau.
 Located on Level 5 of the Venetian resort, here you can enjoy excellent massages and facials, and they also offer a day hospital for minor cosmetic and wellness procedures.
 The team of well-trained healthcare professionals perform diagnostic and treatment procedures using only the latest medical equipment.

 Formerly called Crown Spa.
 They were awarded Forbes Five-Star Spa in 2014 and endowed ‘Best Luxury Hotel Spa’ in the Luxury Spa Awards for four consecutive years.
 They boast exceptional spa facilities including vitality pools, saunas, hammam steam, a tepidarium and experience showers.
 Their salon is a local favourite, too, offering a full menu of hair and nail treatments as well as barbering services for men.

-Unique to Macau, Tria Spa at the MGM resort is the only spa in the city to offer So Sound Therapy.
+Unique to the area, Tria Spa at the MGM resort is the only spa in Macau to offer So Sound Therapy.
 The wellness therapy enables you to harmonise your mind and body by laying on the SoSound lounger – a bed that uses penetrating sound and vibrational oscillations to displace tension and stress.
 They also offer a Himalayan Healing Ritual – a deeply relaxing oil massage that harnesses the sound of Himalayan singing bowls to help you slip into a dreamlike meditative state and feel the body begin to heal itself.

 Located on the first floor of Encore Tower inside Wynn Macau, the Spa at Encore is the epitome of the extravagant makeover that Macau has undergone in the past decade.
 This Forbes Five-Star spa offers the very best in spaces to luxuriate and live like a king or queen, at least for the duration of a massage.
 Its therapy suites are all private, and each contain their own steam room, sauna, hydrotherapy aroma bath and relaxation lounge.
 From facials to full-body scrubs, they offer more than 30 treatments for your specific choosing.
 If you’re going to indulge, this is the place to do it.